What Is Neurontin?

 Advise patients to discontinue NEURONTIN and seek medical care if they develop signs or symptoms of anaphylaxis or angioedema [see WARNINGS AND PRECAUTIONS].

-Dizziness And Somnolence And Effects On Driving and Operating Heavy Machinery
+Dizziness And Somnolence And Effects On Driving And Operating Heavy Machinery

 Advise patients that NEURONTIN may cause dizziness, somnolence, and other symptoms and signs of CNS depression.
 Other drugs with sedative properties may increase these symptoms.
 Accordingly, although patients' ability to determine their level of impairment can be unreliable, advise them neither to drive a car nor to operate other complex machinery until they have gained sufficient experience on NEURONTIN to gauge whether or not it affects their mental and/or motor performance adversely.
-Inform patients that it is not known how long this effect lasts [see WARNINGS AND PRECAUTIONS].
+Inform patients that it is not known how long this effect lasts [see WARNINGS AND PRECAUTIONS and WARNINGS AND PRECAUTIONS].